adamtorres/inventory-yet-another-rewrite/docs/project_log.md

 >>> inv_models.Item.objects.create(name="Sugar (Powdered)", source_item_search_criteria="", description="Bag of powdered sugar", category=dry)
 >>> inv_models.Item.objects.create(name="Sugar (Light Brown)", source_item_search_criteria="", description="Bag of light brown sugar", category=dry)
 ```

+### Entering data

+#### Entering an invoice/order

+##### The order-level data

+* Go to the 'Enter invoice' page.
+* Find the source in the control.
+  * If the source doesn't exist, should be able to open a popup to quickly add it.
+* Enter the date, invoice/order numbers, and any other order-level data.

+At this point, an Order object should be created and saved.

+##### The line items

+* Allow add/change/remove for line items on the order.
+*